Best Vitamins for Teens: Do Teens Need Supplements?

 Vitamin D is produced by the body in response to sun exposure and is an incredibly important vitamin.
 It’s required for hundreds of biochemical responses and also for proper hormone function according to medical research.

-Research from Harvard Health Publishing shows that those living above the 37 degree latitude are at increased risk of vitamin D deficiency.
-This means teens living in cities like New York City, Boston, Seattle, Minneapolis and even as far south as Denver may be at increased risk.
+Research from Harvard Health Publishing shows that those living above the 37 degree latitude line are at an increased risk of vitamin D deficiency.
+This means teens living in cities like New York City, Boston, Seattle, Minneapolis and even as far south as Denver may be at an increased risk.

 Vitamin C